Wildlife Sanctuary Volunteer

 What excursions can I join?

-We can also organise an excursion into the stunning South Luangwa National Park in Zambia for after your project – the perfect ending to your African adventure!
-Get a special discount on the trip: Tour price – approximately Β£450 which includes meals, accommodation, game drives, transfers from Lilongwe, guides, park entrance fees and Zambian visa.
+You could also organise an excursion into the stunning South Luangwa National Park in Zambia for after your project – the perfect ending to your African adventure!

 How long can I volunteer for?